 - Fast and accurate fingerprint reader

-Coming very close to top of the four, is the Honor 9 Lite.
-Powered by a Kirin 659 SoC, the 9 Lite is as powerful as the Mi A1.
+Coming very close to top of the four, is the Realme 2 Pro.
+Powered by a Qualcomm Snapdragon 660AIE, the 2 Pro is as powerful as the Redmi Note 7.
 It is one of the few phones in the price category to offer a glass back and while it looks good, it is not as robust as a metal back phone.
 The phone also offers one of the better rear cameras we have seen at this price.

 - Premium design

 - Display quality

 Xiaomi Redmi Note 6 Pro

 The Xiaomi Redmi Note 6 Pro is a jack of all trades.
 The phone has decent performance, a good 1080p display, a fairly sturdy build quality and a dependable battery life.
 However, the best part of the phone are it’s cameras, which trump all other phone cameras at the same price.